Children injured in Ensley apartment fire

-BIRMINGHAM, Ala (WIAT) — Two children are recovering at Children’s of Alabama after suffering smoke inhalation and minor burns during an apartment fire late Monday night.
+BIRMINGHAM, Ala.
+(WIAT) — Two children are recovering at Children’s of Alabama after suffering smoke inhalation and minor burns during an apartment fire in Ensley late Monday night.

-According to Birmingham Fire Battalion Chief Sebastian Carillo, crews were called to the scene of a fire at 3101 Court U in Ensley.
+According to Birmingham Fire Battalion Chief Sebastian Carrillo, crews were called to the scene of a fire at 3101 Court U in Ensley.

-Carillo says a 5 year-old-girl and 2-year-old boy were both rescued from the fire.
+Carrillo says a 5-year-old-girl and 2-year-old boy were both rescued from the fire.
 He says the mother and father and another adult all escaped from the fire unharmed.

 Carrillo says unattended cooking caused the fire.

-Carillo credits extremely fast response times in the outcome.
-He says the first units on the scene were on the scene in under three minutes.
+Carrillo credits extremely fast response times in the outcome.
+He says the first units were on the scene in under three minutes.

 This is a developing story.